echasnovski/mini.nvim/CONTRIBUTING.md

 ## Testing

-If your contribution updates code and you use Linux (not Windows or MacOS), please make sure that it doesn't break existing tests.
+If your contribution updates code, please make sure that it doesn't break existing tests.
 If it adds new functionality or fixes a recognized bug, add new test case(s).
 There are two ways of running tests:

 - From command line:
     - Execute `make test` to run all tests (with `nvim` as executable).